 **Don’t: Use chemical, generic cleaning products such as bleach, glass cleaners, de-greasers or other common household cleaners.

-Most kitchen cleaners contain acids, alkalis and other chemicals that will degrade the granite sealer (and will etch marble), leaving the stone more vulnerable to staining.
+Most kitchen cleaners contain acids, alkalis and other chemicals that will degrade the granite sealer and etch marble, leaving the stone more vulnerable to staining.

 **Don’t: Use vinegar, ammonia, lemon or orange as cleaners.